xmlking/grpc-starter-kit/docs/design/lifecycle.md

 - [ ] Graceful Shutdown
 - [ ] Shutdown Timeout
+- [ ] Health Check for liveness Probe
 - [ ] workers listen for the cancellation event and cancel any in-progress translations/ NACK PubSub messages and release any resources.
 ## References